Shopify/dotdev-2026-sidekick-app-extensions/README.md

   (**npm** or **pnpm**).
 - A code editor and an **AI coding assistant** with the Shopify Dev MCP server configured (`starter/.vscode/mcp.json` / `starter/.mcp.json`).
+- The [Shopify Dev MCP server](https://shopify.dev/docs/apps/build/devmcp) connected to your AI coding assistant
-- Comfort building Shopify apps — this is a 200/300-level session and assumes you've shipped at least one app or extension.
+- Comfort building Shopify apps.
+This is a 200/300-level session and assumes you've shipped at least one app or extension.

 ## Get ready